Are the two women in Zechariah 5:9 angels?

 Scripture universally refers to angels with male names (Luke 1:19, 26; Jude 9; Revelation 12:7) and with male pronouns (Daniel 9:21-22).
 When they appear, they are referred to as men.
 Compare Genesis 18:2, 16, 22 to Genesis 19:1.
 Also, Luke 24:4, 23 refers to two angels as men.

 No angels are referred to as women or with feminine names.
 There are no angels appearing as females in the Bible.
 This means that we should not understand these two women in Zechariah 5:9 to be female angels.
-It would be inconsistent with the rest of scripture.
-But the way, it is doubtful that there are actually male angels.
+It would be inconsistent with the rest of Scripture.
+By the way, it is doubtful that there are actually biological male angels.

 Zechariah 5:9 is about two women in a vision.
 The vision is actually a prophecy about Babylon during the last part of the tribulation (Revelation 17-18).
 The two women are most likely not angels but simply two women in the prophecy.
 The Bible always refers to angels using male names, male pronouns, and sometimes they are called “men.”
 Therefore, it is very doubtful these two women are angels.
 Even if they were angels, they appeared only in the vision and not in real life.